JoeZijunZhou/react-complete-guide/README.md

+# React Complete Guide
+This is a React.js features demo web app.

+It includes all important features of React.js framework such as component (and its life cycle), JSX, state, css module, and so on.

+Author: Zijun Zhou
+---

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>